-As the right equipment could enhance productivity and efficiency in your business, finding the right one is important.
-To help you make an informed purchase, check out the valuable tips discussed below.
+As the right heavy equipment could enhance productivity and efficiency in your business, finding the right one is important.
+To help you make an informed purchase of heavy equipment, check out the valuable tips discussed below.

 1. Create A Budget